There’s a lot that goes into building a great tech stack for your business — and it all starts with choosing the types of tools you need.

 Audience segmentation is one of CDP's superpowers.
 When all your data is consolidated, you can build extremely sophisticated and specific audience segments to target with marketing messages, report on, or track over time.

 This can also be helpful when building suppression lists of customers or leads who should not be targeted with specific marketing messages or advertisements.
-For example, you can build a suppression list of existing customers and share it with your ad platforms to ensure you are not wasting budget sending PPC ads to existing customers.
+For example, you can build a suppression list of existing customers and share it with your ad platforms to ensure you are not wasting your budget sending PPC ads to existing customers.

 Audience segmentation can also help with lookalike modeling for PPC campaigns, helping to lessen advertising waste and improve conversion rates and retention.